tmobile/magentaA11y/_checklist-native/dropdown.md

   - `FocusRequester.createRefs()` helps to request focus to inner elements with in the group

 ### State
-- Expandable menus
-  - State must be announced - expands/collapses, opens/closes.
-Add logic and announcement to the programmatic name for the state
-  - If "opens" or "closes" is not included in the name, the expands/collapses state must be announced
 - **Android Views**
   - Active: `android:enabled=true`
   - Disabled: `android:enabled=false`.
 Announcement: disabled